TanmoyKashp/TanmoyKashp/README.md

 ### Hi there 👋

-## I'm a computer science & engineering student ,part time gamer and I love cricket
+## I'm a computer science & engineering student ,part time gamer and a Percy jackson fan